 For instance, if one day I stopped loving dogs, I’d be a very different person.
 So different, in fact, that it’s hard for me to imagine!
 But strangely enough, although I’d be different, I’d still be the same, because the objective things about me would still be true.
 I’d be the same “me” but also a different “me.”

 In other words, objectively I’d be the same, but subjectively I’d be different.
 And both are essential to understand.
 If I divorced my subjective self from my objective self, I’d tear myself apart.
 They need each other to survive.
 I need my likes and dislikes, my good experiences and bad, my best choices and my worst — I need these subjective realities as much as I need to know the objective things about me: that I am a 27-year-old daughter, sister, and friend.
-I can only be a whole person when the two become one.
+I can only be a whole person when the two are married together.
 Take one from the other, and I wouldn’t be “me” any longer.
 Neither would you be you.

 And believe it or not, this gets to the mystery of the Gospel itself — Jesus Christ, the subjective incarnation of the objective God.
 The divine spirit in flesh and blood.
 The immortal soul subjected to death.
 This paradoxical human, this person who is both subject and object, he is the model of our identity.

-We finally arrive at one of the more philosophical reasons why some Christians prefer same-sex-attracted to gay.
-The word gay implies that you find “identity” in your sexual attractions, while same-sex-attracted does not.
+We finally arrive at one of the more philosophical reasons why some Christians prefer “same-sex-attracted” to “gay.”
+The word “gay” implies that you find “identity” in your sexual attractions, while “same-sex-attracted” does not.
 The argument goes that Christians should find their identity in things that are objectively true and rooted in Christ alone.
 To find your identity in anything else is wrong.

 But this argument creates as many problems as it tries to fix.
 It responds to a real issue — the modern impulse to twist human identity into nothing but a shifting, shapeless amalgamation of subjective experiences — by going to the other extreme!